ImaneLamriui/Optimizing-Virtual-Networks-with-pfSense-Firewall/README.md

 ###### Management Network → 18
 ###### VoIP → 30

-####  First, we need to Creat and configure an Ethernet3 network interface for pfSense in a virtualized environment.
+####  First, we need to Creat and configure an Ethernet network interface for pfSense in a virtualized environment.
 And configure it in host-only mode, with the VirtualBox network set to NAT and the host network set to bridge mode.
 The combination of Host-Only, NAT, and Bridge network modes offers flexibility in configuring the virtual environment to meet various development, testing, or production requirements.
 #### PfSense is used in a wide variety of environments to provide advanced security and networking functionalities.
 Some common environments and use cases for pfSense include:

 __Small and medium-sized enterprises__: pfSense is widely used in small and medium-sized enterprise environments to protect internal networks, implement security policies, and manage network traffic.